Network Setup Recommendations

 Unsupported configurations

-Dialpad does not support using our services through any of the following tools:
+Dialpad does not support using our services through the following tools:

 • Remote Desktop Clients (RDPs)

-For running the network tests, please follow the instructions noted on this Help Center article.
+For running the network tests, please follow the instructions noted in this Help Center article.